 On March 22, 2012, the Company entered into a purchase agreement with certain existing institutional stockholders, raising approximately \$2.9 million of proceeds, net of certain fees and expenses.
-The proceeds from the financing were to be used to fund litigation-related expenses on certain intellectual property and for general corporate purposes.
+The proceeds from the financing were used to fund ongoing litigation-related expenses on certain intellectual property and for general corporate purposes.
 Under the terms of the purchase agreement, the investors purchased 669,726 shares of the Company's common stock at a price of \$4.53, which is equal to the 10-day average closing price of the Company's common stock for the period ending on March 21, 2012.
-In addition to the common stock, investors received contractual rights to receive cash equal to 10% of any litigation settlement related to the specified intellectual property, subject to a cap.
-In certain defined situations, the Company may have to issue either additional shares or warrants.
-These additional rights were settled in April 2013 in connection with the resolution of the Celgene matter.
 The shares issued at closing were subject to a lock-up period of one year from the date of issuance.
-See Note 3 - Fair Value for further details.